fab2s/floDl/README.md

-Heterogeneous-rig support extends to per-host libtorch variants (`precompiled/cu128` on one host, `builds/sm61-sm120` on another), NCCL version-skew handling via `fdl nccl build` (builds a matching libnccl for `LD_PRELOAD`), and elastic membership (ranks can die and rejoin without aborting the run).
+Heterogeneous-rig support extends to per-host libtorch variants (`precompiled/cu128` on one host, `builds/sm61-sm120` on another), NCCL version-skew handling via `fdl nccl build` (builds a matching libnccl for `LD_PRELOAD`), and elastic membership (ranks can die without aborting the run — survivors absorb the lost rank's work;
+membership only shrinks, rejoin/scale-up is not yet implemented).

 > **Invariant - no CUDA before `Trainer::run`.** User binaries must
 > not touch libtorch's CUDA context in `main()` (no